When your body is aligned, you can draw a relatively straight line from your head down to your shoulders and back, hips, knees, and feet.

 Western and Eastern medicine systems approach misalignment differently.
 Western medical practitioners often treat misalignment in the body by trying to control the symptoms rather than addressing the root of the issue.
 They may prescribe painkillers or recommend a back brace, surgeries, or “rest.”

 However, if they fail to address and fix the cause of your symptoms, these solutions will only numb your pain for a while.
-This is where holistic Eastern medical practitioners can be helpful and, in recent years, these practitioners have begun to greatly influence the Western approach to pain.
+This is where holistic Eastern medical practitioners can be helpful, and in recent years, these practitioners have begun to greatly influence the Western approach to pain.

 Get actionable tips to help you energize and reprioritize self-care.
 Sign up for The Wellness Return newsletter today.